aws-samples/aws-cdk-examples/typescript/ddb-stream-lambda-sns/README.md

 - L2 (low-level) construct for fine-grained control over DynamoDB streams
 - [L3 (high-level)](https://docs.aws.amazon.com/solutions/latest/constructs/aws-dynamodbstreams-lambda.html) construct for simplified, best-practice implementations of DynamoDB streams
 - Integration with Lambda functions for stream processing
-- Implements an SQS Dead Letter Queue (DLQ) for the Lambda function processing the DynamoDB stream, enhancing reliability and error handling
+- Implements an SQS Dead Letter Queue (DLQ) for the Lambda function failure handling
 - Shows how to use Amazon SNS to distribute stream processing results or notifications.